 - If you are travelling Tasmania by car, it’s on your way and super easy

-- It saves finding somewhere to leave your vehicle
+- It saves finding and paying for vehicle storage

 - Your insurance company covers your vehicle on the ferry and island

 - You want to stay longer than a day on Bruny – want to stay a week? – no problems